 To save on both, use campgrounds and cook your own food around a campfire.
 Not only is this the cheapest way to visit US national parks, but the most fun too.

-If you are traveling with a group, consider renting an RV or converted van.
+If you are traveling with a group, consider sleeping in an RV or van.
 It still might be more expensive than a car and tent camping, but it’s very convenient if you’re going to be on-the-go.

 I wouldn’t recommend changing campsites on a nightly basis, as you’ll spend more time setting up than enjoying the parks.
 If you are tent camping, plan to travel a bit slower if you can.